wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 *Presented by* Word of Warning, STUN + Z-arts

 ### Saturday 1 October 2016, 12noon-10pm.
 FREE
-**Manchester's manic micro-marathon of the bizarre + the beautiful is legally allowed to drive this autumn! …our seventeenth annual performance lucky-dip.**
+**Manchester's manic micro-marathon of the bizarre + the beautiful is legally allowed to drive this autumn!**

-Your chance to sample the different — all for free, with participating artists announced here mid-September.
+Our seventeenth annual performance lucky-dip is your chance to sample the different — all for free, with participating artists announced here mid-September.

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).